 The PDF can be downloaded using the link below.
 It’s fully scalable too making it suitable for showing on everything from a mobile device to a large scale poster.

-Big thanks to all the organisers and attendees for the awesome day!
-I had a blast and will be keeping an eye out for the next event!
+Big thanks to all the organisers and attendees for the fun and interesting day!
+I had a blast!